Additional Explorer Features

 Toggle between table and JSON layout from the top of the Explorer's Response panel.

-You can view an 's response as JSON or as a table.
-Table layout is especially useful when your response includes an array, or when you want to share a 's results with someone who isn't familiar with JSON.
+You can view an operation's response as JSON or as a table.
+Table layout is especially useful when your response includes an array, or when you want to share a query's results with someone who isn't familiar with JSON.

 When looking at arrays of data in table mode, you can click the header of any column of data to sort your array by that column's values.